maixnor/wu-quartz/content/semester 2/EU Taxonomy Regulation.md

 			- rather report honest 0% alignment than fake 10%
 	- any kind of [[defense industry]] is not deemed as green
 		- [[defense industry]] will hopefully face higher financing costs therefore
-- have to report on
+- have to separately report on
 	- Revenue
 	- CAPEX
 	- OPEX